 Yes or no depending on your unique circumstances.

-If your plan is to embark on a self-guided exploration adventure beyond the confines of Snowmass Village, then yes you may find that renting a car will provide the flexibility and convenience that you seek.
+If your plan is to embark on a self-guided exploration adventure beyond the confines of Snowmass Village, then yes.
+This is because you may find that renting a car will provide the flexibility and convenience that you seek.

 You can rent a car from Aspen/Pitkin County Airport.
-Check out the following links for car rental deals that you can reserve and pay for at the airport.
+Consider car rental deals that you can reserve and pay for at the airport.

 Alternatively, you can use the FREE Village Shuttle to connect to the Roaring Fork Transportation Authority (RFTA) regional bus service.